heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 Compose file.
 It is easier to use than plain Docker commands and can be versioned with the application.

+The format of the Docker Compose file is [YAML](https://yaml.org/).
+The Docker Compose file is named `docker-compose.yml` by convention.

 More information about the Docker Compose specification can be found in the official documentation: <https://docs.docker.com/compose/compose-file/>.